oernster/find-new-music-from-local-flac/README.md

-# Playlist Generator v2.0 - bugged - please be patient
+# Playlist Generator v2.3
+- Now with colour UI, correctly functioning colour changing progress bars, and correctly generating top tracks in playlists in _relevant_ playlist genres.

 # Discover new music with generated new artists top tracks playlists from your local FLAC music organised by genre!!!
 Note might work with non FLAC too (untested).